aphrc-dswb/dswb-open-science-capacity-wg/project-management/collaboration/sharing-resources-on-zenodo.md

 Key features of Zenodo include:

 * There are no charges for the uploader, but please use responsibly and avoid uploading large datasets (although you can upload them too).
 * Zenodo provides long-term preservation of deposited resources.
 Each submission receives a Digital Object Identifier (DOI), making it citable and easily discoverable.
+Learn more about DOIs [here](https://book.the-turing-way.org/communication/citable/citable-steps#cm-citable-steps-doi).
-* Zenodo integrates with platforms like GitHub and ORCID, streamlining the research sharing workflow (GitHub integration is described here in [The Turing Way](https://book.the-turing-way.org/communication/citable/citable-cff)).
+* Zenodo integrates with platforms like GitHub and [ORCID](https://book.the-turing-way.org/communication/citable/citable-orcid#cm-citable-orcid-why), streamlining the research sharing workflow (GitHub integration is described here in [The Turing Way](https://book.the-turing-way.org/communication/citable/citable-cff)).
 * Unlike traditional repositories focused solely on publications or datasets, Zenodo accommodates a wide range of research outputs, including presentations, images or other citable materials.

 ## Zenodo Community for DSWB